Manithali

 Manithali is a 1984 Indian Malayalam film, scripted by Moidu Padiyath directed by M. Krishnan Nair and produced by T. E. Vasudevan.
 The film stars Prem Nazir, Mammootty, Unnimary and Balan K. Nair in the lead roles.
 The film has musical score by A. T. Ummer.

 Plot

-Zulfikar (Mammootty) and Ramlath (Seema) are happily married.
-Zulfikar's family disapproves of his marriage while his father-in-law Judgal Abu (Balan K. Nair) is not happy about Zulfikar not providing him with handouts.
+Zulfikar and Ramlath are happily married.
+Zulfikar's family disapproves of his marriage while his father-in-law Judgal Abu is not happy about Zulfikar not providing him with handouts.

-Judgal Abu meets Kunjumuhammed (Prem Nazir) a divorced rich man returning to the village.
+Judgal Abu meets Kunjumuhammed a divorced rich man returning to the village.
 Judgal Abu plots a scheme in hope of financial handouts from Kunjumuhammed.
 He manages to create a misunderstanding between Zulfikar and Ramlath.
 He forces Zulfikar to divorce Ramlath.
 A disappointed Zulfikar runs away from the village.
 Judgal Abu forces Ramlath to marry Kunjumuhammed.